Michgadu8/Michgadu8/README.md

 - 👋 Hi, I’m @Michgadu8
 - 👀 I’m interested in scripts that help me with Bim coordination in revit
-- 🌱 I’m currently learning how to do faster things in revir
+- 🌱 I’m currently learning how to do faster things in revit
 - 💞️ I’m looking to collaborate on bim
 - 📫 How to reach me ...